 Lot and Block Agreements are legally binding agreements registered on the title of all lots within new subdivision.
 These agreements include accepted grading, drainage and stormwater designs intended to ensure stormwater is managed in the way that it was intended for the life of the development.
 Under Lot and Block Agreements, property owners are not permitted to change their property surface treatment or grading and stormwater drainage without permission from the Township.
-This requirement is to ensure drainage designs, Township standards and By-laws and stormwater management designs are considered with projects.
+This requirement is to

+Report: DS39-2024 Page 1 of 3 ensure drainage designs, Township standards and By-laws and stormwater management designs are considered with projects.
 In addition, consideration is given to ensuring neighbouring properties are protected from adverse impacts of increasing storm runoff.